Nuvei/nuvei-plugin-woocommerce/readme.txt

 = 3.15.1 =
 * Pass webMasterId as custom parameter in the requests.
 * Updated fix for the Pay/Cancel action buttons on the thank-you page.
+* Update the minimum supported PHP, WP and WC versions.

 = 3.15.0 =
 * Fix message on the thank-you page after a declined, then approved transaction.